thindil/vim-ada/README.md

 Webpage: https://github.com/NLKNguyen/papercolor-theme

-Used as default theme for Vim, have some additional support for Ada syntax.
+Used as default theme for Vim/NeoVim.
 Comes in two versions: dark (default if you use included `.vimrc` configuration file) and light (default for no configuration).
-It is unmodified, only some custom configuration is in `.vimrc` file.
+This version has a bit better support for the Ada and Tcl syntax, also some custom configuration is in `.vimrc` file.

 ### Gruvbox